Microsoft/ATADocs.pt-br/ATPDocs/atp-whats-new.md

 ---
-title: Novidades no ATP do Azure (Proteção Avançada contra Ameaças do Azure) | Microsoft Docs
+title: Novidades no ATP do Azure (Proteção Avançada contra Ameaças do Azure)
 description: Este artigo é atualizado com frequência para que você conheça as novidades da versão mais recente do ATP do Azure (Proteção Avançada Contra Ameaças do Azure).
 keywords: ''
 author: shsagir